WilliamLa59/neurosity-web-app/README.md

 - added a download function for the table to download to CSV format
 ### 05/23/22
 - added some styling for main dashboard(still WIP)
+### 05/25/22
+- changed test method to automatically randomize calm and focus values every 1 second instead of manually inputting them
+- fixed issue with logging useEffect dependency array, logs 1 entry every time the calm value changes which is every 1 second
+### 05/30/22
+-fixed entryId not being saved in data base
+### 06/01/22
+- altered simulated test method to randomize calm and focus values every 62.5 ms to simulate grabbing every brainwave reading from the crown.
+### -6/05/22
+- altered logging timing to match simulated test method